-We welcome parents who have a special skill, hobby or cultural tradition to bring them to the classroom for an hour or two.
-We have had parents share their medical equipment, pets, favorite recipes and dances with children in the school.
+We welcome parents with special skills, hobbies, or cultural traditions to bring them to the classroom for an hour or two.
+We have had parents share their medical equipment, pets, favorite recipes, and dances with children in the school.
 In addition, parents have redesigned our logo, created designs for our annual t-shirts, helped with bookkeeping, built a greenhouse and helped to break down the school on occasional weekends.
-We also have a very dedicated parent-led steering committee that oversees the day to day functioning of the school.
+We also have a very dedicated parent-led steering committee that oversees the day-to-day functioning of the school.

 ALG also creates opportunities for parents to get to know one another.
-Whether it is our annual family fun day, or our traditional thanksgiving feast… there are great ways to meet other families (current and alum) whose children attend ALG.
+Whether it is our annual Family Fun Day or our traditional thanksgiving feast… there are great ways to meet other families (current and alum) whose children attend ALG.

 Most parent involvement comes in the form of direct classroom participation.
 “Co-opers” spend one or two mornings a month at the school on a day when their child attends.
 Co-oping offers parents the unique opportunity to interact with their child and their child’s peers in a comfortable environment free of everyday distractions.
-Co-oping also allows children to learn from, and interact with, other parents.
+Co-oping also allows children to learn from and interact with other parents.

 Co-opers also fill administrative positions at the school and, along with the director, form the school’s steering committee.
-All parents, including non co-opers, are expected to attend parent meetings, workshops and parent-teacher conferences, and help out with clean up workdays at the school and our annual fundraising events.
+All parents, including non-co-opers, are expected to attend parent meetings, workshops, and parent-teacher conferences and help out with clean-up workdays at the school and our annual fundraising events.